 Let My People Go Surfing

-Chouinard started his retail career making pitons, small metal spikes climbers drive into the rocks to aid their climb.
+Chouinard started his retail career-making pitons, small metal spikes climbers drive into the rocks to aid their climb.
 In the early days of rock climbing, pitons were made of soft metal and could not be removed and used again.
-Chouinard taught himself how to forge and began making, and selling, reusable pitons.
+Concerned about the effect of leaving pitons in the mountain on every climb, Chouinard taught himself how to forge and began making, and selling, reusable pitons.
 Over the years, he and his cohorts continually expanded and improved the tools used for rock climbing.

 Two forces prompted these improvements: What would work better for the climber and what would cause the least amount of damage to the rock face?
 Amazingly, this process has culminated most recently in free climbers who eschew all tools, and scale vast challenges such as Yosemite’s El Capitan without pitons or even ropes.